Eshan-Sharma/Q1_25_Builder_eshan-sharma/README.md

    2. Emphasis on application of anchor/solana concepts to build a functional, market ready environment
 2. Created image URI and metadata URI for the project
 3. Minted unique rug NFTs using metaplex

+### Week 2:

+#### Day 1: Vault program

+1. Vault program initialization
+2. Vault deposit function : using CPI context to transfer funds from signer to vault
+3. Vault withdraw function: using CPI context to transfer funds back from vault to signer
+4. Vault close function: close the vault and transfer all funds to signer
+5. Used CPI context